Brucheion/Brucheion/README.md

         Obtain static assets from the local filesystem during development. (default: false) -noauth
-        Start Brucheion without authenticating with a provider (default: false)
+        Start Brucheion without authenticating with a provider (default: false) -update
+        Check for updates and install them at startup. (default: false)
 ```

 To learn about how to access Brucheion with accounts and login providers, please head to [the usage chapter](docs/usage.md).